oktadev/okta-blog/_source/_posts/2019-09-27-build-a-crud-app-with-jsf.md

 ## Delete A Record

-The previous section covers hard part - loading a book inside the bean.Adding the delete button will be easier.
+The previous section covers the hard part - loading a book inside the bean.
+Adding the delete button will be easier.

 Add a delete link for each entry in the list to the edit page in file `src/main/webapp/result.xhtml`: